com-lihaoyi/cask/docs/pages/4 - Cask Actors.md

 states, the members of each state, as well as the state transitions that occur when each state receives each message.
 When the number of distinct states grows, `StateMachineActor` can be significantly easier to use than `SimpleActor`.

+While it is good practice to make your `State`s immutable, `StateMachineActor` does not enforce it.
+Similarly, it is generally good practice to avoid defining "auxiliary" mutable state `var`s in the body of a `StateMachineActor`.
+The library does not enforce that either, but doing so somewhat defeats the purpose of using a `StateMachineActor` to model your actor state in the first place, in which case you might as well use `SimpleActor`.